All Products

 Step 3: Build a Spark container image

 This example uses Spark 3.5.3.
-Create a Dockerfile with the following content and replace <SPARK_IMAGE> with your Spark base image.
+Create a Dockerfile with the following content to build a container image and push it to your image repository.

 ARG SPARK_IMAGE=<SPARK_IMAGE> # Replace <SPARK_IMAGE> with your Spark base image.